EdgarFir/Codingame-Summer-Challenge2025/README.md

-# Tactical Agents AI Bot

-This project implements an AI system to control multiple agents on a 2D grid-based tactical game.
-Each agent has a specific role and dynamically makes decisions based on game state, enemy presence, and terrain conditions.

----

 # CodinGame Summer Challenge 2025 🌞

 This project showcases my participation in the **CodinGame Summer Challenge 2025** — my very first AI and algorithm competition!